peasant98/FlightController_Udana_HAWK/lib/readme.txt

+Matthew Strong
+CU Boulder 2021 Computer Science

+The following code in this repository will use an Adafruit Sensor to calculate the acceleration, magnetism, and gyro when the code runs.
+There is a simple LED light that will light up when the acceleration vector of x, y, and z is higher than 10m/s^2.

+The code here is pretty straightforward, there is a class for this sensor and this class requires the Adafruit_Sensor header file, which can be applied to other adafruit sensors, not just the lsm9ds1 one that I have.
+With this code, and once a connection can be established, the code will actually be able to run.

 This directory is intended for the project specific (private) libraries.
 PlatformIO will compile them to static libraries and link to executable file.